hjklearn/Rail-Defect-Detection/README.md

 # Comparison of results table
+### Table I Evaluation metrics obtained from compared methods.
+The best results are shown in bold.

 | Models |    Sm↑    |  maxEm↑   |  maxFm↑   |   MAE↓    |
 | :----: | :-------: | :-------: | :-------: | :-------: |